He has successfully completed assignments for many clients including the following:

 How can you help my team/project/company?

-In today's environment, teams are routinely faced with challenging project milestones.
+In today's environment, teams are routinely faced with challenging project timescales.

 Promises made must be met, otherwise personal

 commitments, the company's reputation and peoples' jobs may be at risk.
 FCL can provide valuable support to these companies very quickly and effectively.
-FCL may well have already achieved similar objectives with other clients and can bring a set of core skills, experience and knowledge.
+FCL may well have already achieved similar objectives with other clients.

 To date, FCL and Chris Angove have supported several clients, including the following: